GLAM-Workbench/web-archives/README.md

 * It will take a while to download and configure the Docker image.
 Once it's ready you'll see a message saying that Jupyter Notebook is running.
 * Point your web browser to `http://127.0.0.1:8888`

-See the GLAM Workbench for more details.
+See the [Using Docker](https://glam-workbench.net/using-docker/) section of the GLAM Workbench for more details.

 ### Setting up on your own computer